 Maral Madieva-Martin (Co-President) (Consultant on political and military affairs in Central Asia, France)

-Till Mostowlansky (National University of Singapore)
+Till Mostowlansky (The University of Hong Kong)

 Jesko Schmoller (European University St. Petersburg / Centre for Comparative History and Political Studies, Russia)